 In my mind’s eye, I can picture a couple who had a mobile home made by Detroiter.
 It was adorable.
 They kept it up nicely, just as millions of others have their homes.
 It was a ‘front kitchen’ model, with 2 bedrooms and one bath.
 It was about 700 square feet.
 Next door on the same acreage was the home of one of their sons, which was a larger and newer HUD Code manufactured homes that was about 1,038 square feet.
 They each valued, enjoyed, and appreciated their homes.
 Each did various add-ons to personalize their dwelling.

 The numerous video interviews we’ve done through the years with home owners, experts, public officials, and others reveal that the majority we speak to or meet with love their homes.
 Third-party surveys suggest the same thing.
-Federal data reports that only a tiny fraction – less than ¼ of 1 percent – of new manufactured homes ever go to dispute resolution.
+Federal data reports that only a tiny fraction – less than ¼ of 1 percent – of new manufactured homes ever go to HUD’s Dispute Resolution program.
 It’s an impressive record.

 What We Are Critical Of in MHVille…